MRtrix3/mrtrix3/docs/reference/commands/dwinormalise.rst

 Options
 -------

-- **-fa_threshold** The threshold applied to the Fractional Anisotropy group template used to derive an approximate white matter mask (default: 0.4)
+- **-fa_threshold value** The threshold applied to the Fractional Anisotropy group template used to derive an approximate white matter mask (default: 0.4)

 Additional standard options for Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^